iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 ***********************

 I do not use client certificates, even they in some case would add some measure of security.
-Creating client certificates automatically in microcontroller doesn't really work, and copying a certificate in manuually when a new IO device is installed, is unreasonable burden to end user.
+Creating client certificates automatically in micro-controller doesn't really work, and copying a certificate in manually when a new IO device is installed, is unreasonable burden to end user.
 Since good security can be accomplished without client certificates, these are not used.
 If you want to use client certificates, it is possible, but requires modifying TLS wrapper code.